-Borrowers are not required to begin making payments on their loan until the first day of the seventh month after the end of their study period.
-However, borrowers can make advance payments on their loan any time during their study period and during the six-month non-repayment period after leaving full-time studies.
+Borrowers are not required to begin making payments on their loan until the first day of the seventh month after they cease to be a full-time student.
+However, borrowers can make advance payments on their loan any time during their study period and during the six-month non-repayment period after they cease to be a full-time student.